Preparing for semester one

 Action-based learning

-Collaborative Project module, which is studied by all full-time master's students.
-You will work with students from a range of disciplines for the duration of the module, and will explore innovative and creative solutions to a brief, which is supplied by a real business or organisation.
+Action-based learning is a key component of some modules at Loughborough University London and is a core part of the Collaborative Project module, which is offered to all London master's students.
+In some modules you will work with students from a range of disciplines to explore innovative and creative solutions to a brief, which is supplied by a real business or organisation.

 By engaging with students from a range of backgrounds and by working in partnership with a real business or organisation, you will develop a broad range of advanced problem-solving, communication and team-working skills.
-To best prepare for this exciting module, take a look through some of our
+To best prepare for this exciting module, take a look through some of our previous collaborative projects.

 Assessments